translate/pootle/docs/server/web.rst

 <https://httpd.apache.org/docs/current/mod/mod_proxy.html>`_ installed for
 forwarding requests and configure it accordingly.

+You also need to add the front/outside hostname (the hostname of the proxying Apache server) to the ALLOWED_HOSTS in ~/.pootle/pootle.conf file

 .. code-block:: apache

     ProxyPass / http://localhost:8000/
     ProxyPassReverse / http://localhost:8000/
+    ProxyPreserveHost On

 .. _apache#mod_wsgi: